Paul Gogojuice asked the following question on the Mama Lisa’s World Facebook Group:

 If anyone can help Paul, please let us know in the comments below.

 This article was posted on Friday, May 15th, 2009 at 4:08 pm and is filed under Countries & Cultures, Finland, Finnish, Languages, Mama Lisa, Proverbs, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Can Anyone Help with Two Finnish Sayings?”